The homotopy theory of cyclotomic spectra: Review of orthogonal T -spectra

 In this section, we give a brief review of the definition of orthogonal $\G$-spectra and the geometric fixed point functors.
 Along the way we provide some new technical results that are needed in later sections.
-For brevity, in what follows we write ``orthogonal $\G$-representation'' to mean finite dimensional real inner product space with $\G$-action by isometries (and not the isomorphism class of such an object).

-Following \cite[II.2]{MM}, for orthogonal $\G$-representations $V,W$, let $\sI_{\G}(V,W)$ denote the $\G$-space of (non-equivariant) isometric isomorphisms from $V$ to $W$.
-Then $\sI_{\G}$ forms a category enriched in $\G$-spaces (with objects the orthogonal $\G$-rep\-resentations).
-An orthogonal $\G$-spectrum $X$ then consists of \an $\G$-equivariant continuous functor $X$ from $\sI_{\G}$ to based spaces together with \an $\G$-equivariant natural transformation
+We begin with some preliminaries about the categories of $\G$-spaces we work with.